CubeAPM

 Tech Fit

 Dynatrace is ideal for large enterprises and complex environments where AI-driven insights and automation outweigh cost considerations.
 It fits organizations running mission-critical Elasticsearch clusters that require continuous anomaly detection, automatic baselining, and full-stack visibility across distributed systems.
-However, smaller teams or cost-sensitive deployments may find its pricing and proprietary setup excessive.

 5. Sumo Logic